A guide to our Services

 Parndon Wood Crematorium is part of the Westerleigh Group which subscribes to The Federation of Burial & Cremation Authorities Code of Cremation Practice.
 Please click HERE to download details.

 7. Our Aims

-- To make sure every funeral service is regarded as a major event and receives the same priority as if it was for a member of one's own family or a civic or national dignitary.
+- To make sure every funeral service is regarded as a unique and individual event and receives the same priority as if it was for a member of one’s own family.

 8. Grounds Maintenance

 We will endeavour to maintain a consistently high standard of grounds maintenance, through the year.
 The grass in each crematoria will be cut every 2-3 weeks (except in extraordinary weather conditions) as a minimum throughout the growing season.
 Bins to be emptied daily in those sections visited frequently.
 All major roads and paved areas to be swept/blown daily.
 Toilets will be inspected regularly and cleaned daily.
 All groundsmen and women to wear identifying clothes.

 9. Other General Information

 - All staff will act with respect and sympathy in all matters relating to the care of the bereaved.

 - All administrative staff to wear identifying clothes.